-The Bank has procedures approved by the Board for allowing Board members to obtain independent professional advice relating to the affairs of the Bank or to their individual responsibilities as members subject to approval by the Board.
+The Bank has procedures approved by the Board for allowing Board members to obtain independent professional advice relating to the affairs of the Bank or to their individual responsibilities as members, subject to approval by the Board.

-Director's induction and professional development
+Directors' induction and professional development

-The Board is required to be up to date with current business, industry, regulatory and legislative developments and trends that will affect the Bank's business operations.
+The Board is required to be up to date with current business, industry, regulatory, and legislative developments and trends that will affect the Bank's business operations.
 Immediately after appointment, the Bank will provide a formal induction.

-Meetings will also be arranged with executive management and the Bank's auditors.
+Meetings will also be arranged with executive management.
 This will foster a better understanding of the business environment and markets in which the Bank operates.
 A continuing awareness programme is essential and it may take many different forms, through distribution of publications, workshops, presentations at Board meetings and attendance at conferences encompassing topics on directorship, business, industry, and regulatory developments.
+As per the Training and Competency Model of the CBB, each approved person (including members of the Board of Directors) is required to complete 15 hours of continued professional development.